-At Adams & Luka, we understand that when two people divorce, one or the other may face a difficult future financially.
-In fact, without financial support lives of your entire family can be dramatically impacted.
-Whether you may be eligible for temporary or permanent alimony depends on a number of factors, and the circumstances of your marriage.
+At Adams & Luka, we understand that when two people divorce, one party may face a difficult financial future.
+In fact, without financial support your entire family’s lives can be dramatically impacted.
+Whether you may be eligible for temporary or permanent alimony depends on several factors, and the circumstances of your marriage.Types of Alimony

-Courts consider a number of factors to determine whether a spouse may be entitled to alimony or spousal support including the financial resources of each spouse, duration of the marriage, the earning capacity/skills of each spouse, how each party contributed to the family in terms of career building, child rearing, and other aspects of the marriage, age of both spouses and their physical/emotional conditions, and more.
+Courts consider a number of factors to determine whether a spouse may be entitled to alimony or spousal support including the financial need of the payee and the financial ability of the payor, duration of the marriage, the earning capacity/skills of each spouse, how each party contributed to the family in terms of career building, child rearing, and other aspects of the marriage, age of both spouses and their physical/emotional conditions, and more.

-At Adams & Luka, we understand that when couples divorce, one party may not have the skills or experience to enter a financially stable career.
-Transitioning from married life to single life can be extremely difficult, not only emotionally but financially as well.
+Our alimony attorneys understand that when couples divorce, one party may not have the skills or experience to enter a financially stable career.
+Transitioning from married life to single life can be extremely difficult, not only emotionally, but financially as well.
 You may need help so that you can attend job training courses or further your education in order to secure employment.
 Or, you may be the one who is being requested to pay alimony, and feel that your ex-spouse is not entitled to spousal support.
 Whatever the situation may be, we can help.Contact Adams & Luka Now